-The wearable device market has grown tremendously over the last six years, from just $750 million in 2012 to almost $6 billion today.
+The IoT wearable device market has grown tremendously over the last six years, from just $750 million in 2012 to almost $6 billion today.
 Following their rollout out last year, LTE-M and NB-IoT networks have matured, with increasingly more markets adopting cellular IoT as the only true long-term option for connecting the vast majority of emerging applications.
-This is perhaps most evident in the wearable space where cellular has a clear advantage over alternative solutions.
+This is perhaps most evident in the IoT wearable space where cellular has a clear advantage over alternative solutions for connected wearables.
 Let’s take a look at the key areas:

 - Voice: Cellular is also enabling voice services.
 The ability to support VoLTE (Voice over LTE) opens up the possibility for additional use cases, such as emergency calls from wearables which don’t need an accompanying cellphone.
 Combined with other integrated features, such as GPS positioning, cellular-connected wearables provide enhanced security for applications including child trackers and monitors for wilderness sports enthusiasts.

 When selecting the cellular chipset for a wearable device, one must keep in mind the following key features:

 - Battery Life: Power requirements for wearables will often be measured in days to months, as opposed to the months and years demanded by other IoT applications.
 Nevertheless, the ability for cellular IoT chipsets to combine high integration and coverage with reduced power consumption will allow users to go for longer periods without needing to charge devices.
 This will prove crucial, even life-saving, for those spending extended periods outdoors, and will improve the user experience significantly.